rahul-rkt/BowINIT/README.md

 # BowINIT *(under development)*
 BowInit is aimed at provisioning a barebones [Bowery](http://bowery.io/) environment for Laravel development.
 This script is intended to mimic the setup you get with [Vagrant](https://www.vagrantup.com/)/[Homestead](http://laravel.com/docs/5.0/homestead) over Bowery.

 :grey_exclamation: For best results, use this script on a fresh Bowery instance.
-This script has been tested on Bash and ZSH.
+This script has been tested for Bash and ZSH.
+<br/><br/>

 ## Usage: